evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ## Performance

-The MG MG4 Electric Long Range has a maximum power of 150KW (204hp).
-The total torque is 250nm.
+The MG MG4 Electric Long Range has a maximum power of 150 KW (204 hp/201 bhp).
+The total torque is 250 nm (184 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,9 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging